Buford Ellington: Later life

 Ellington did not seek another office after his second term as governor ended.
 In the 1970 gubernatorial campaign, he refused to endorse the Democratic nominee, John Jay Hooker, and quietly supported the Republican nominee (and eventual winner), Winfield Dunn.
-Ellington's press secretary, Hudley Crockett, was narrowly defeated by incumbent Al Gore, Sr., in the 1970 U.S. Senate primary.
+Ellington's press secretary, Hudley Crockett, was narrowly defeated by incumbent Albert Gore Sr., in the 1970 U.S. Senate primary.

 Ellington died while playing golf in Boca Raton, Florida, on April 3, 1972.
 Former President Johnson and Vice President Spiro Agnew were among those who attended his funeral, and President Richard Nixon issued a statement of condolence.

 Family and legacy

 Ellington married Catherine Ann Cheek in 1929.
 They had two children: John, who became a pilot and aviation expert, and Ann, who became an artist.
+Ellington began a friendship with Elvis Presley, who was honored by the Tennessee General Assembly with the title of "Honorary Colonel" on March 8, 1961.

+During his meeting with the Governor, Elvis met Ellington's teenage daughter Ann Ellington (now Ann Ellington Wagner).
+The two developed a friendship and Elvis would frequently visit with Ann while in Nashville to record.

+While the exact beginnings of Elvis' friendship with Governor Ellington and his daughter are difficult to determine, Ann has stated that she believes Elvis and her father first connected through Elvis' charitable work.
+Elvis was recognized by the city of Memphis in February 1961 for his work supporting local charities, and according to Ellington Wagner, he would write a check to Governor Ellington every Christmas for donations to orphanages and to provide gifts to children.
+Ann has speculated that Elvis and her father's friendship continued to grow due to their shared Mississippi heritage and similar upbringings.